 Tobias Menzies will play Prince Philip in The Crown Season Three. pic.twitter.com/7GID5ZCNix— The Crown (@TheCrownNetflix) April 5, 2018

-This comes just a few weeks after it was reported that Hugh Laurie would be taking over the role.
+This news came just a few weeks after it was reported that Hugh Laurie would be taking over the role.
 "Hugh’s name has been swirling around for a long while now and it hasn’t yet stopped — he is the sort of big name that would draw in viewers," a source told Daily Mail at the time.
 "Other actors have been considered, but Hugh is viewed as the perfect choice."
 Prior to that, fans were convinced that Paul Bettany would be cast.

 At one point, many fans were calling for UK star David Tennant to take his place, which would be ironic because Matt actually replaced David as The Doctor in Doctor Who.
 David actually wouldn't be a bad idea, though, as he is 47 years old, and he does look believably like Prince Philip.